OSINT-TECHNOLOGIES/gaia/README.md

 ## How to start researching with GAIA

+You should start GAIA web-interface using start.bat file.
+Just click on it and GAIA window will open in your default browser

 ### Using Google Earth Engine

 To start researching using Google Earth Engine you need to: